 We were originally going to do a cheaper, more self service style lodge however while Googling the day before we left, I found out it had closed without letting us know.
 After a little panic, I found Vuyani and am SO happy we ended up there!

 These were our full safari days.
-At Vuyani, our rate included a sunrise and sunset safari each day.
+At Vuyani, our rate included a sunrise and sunset safari each day (pretty essential for any trip to South Africa!).
 We also went to an elephant sanctuary one afternoon between game drives.
 We stayed in both the honeymoon suite and the presidential suite because we booked so last minute.
 Both were amazing.

 And, if that wasn’t enough, we did a full day in Kruger National Park.